tristan-north/hdRaiden/BUILDING.md

  - Open command prompt x64 Native Tools Command Prompt for VS 2019

  If building for Houdini:
- - Open command prompt x64 Native Tools Command Prompt for VS 2022
+ - Open command prompt x64 Native Tools Command Prompt for VS 2022 (also works in VS 2019 need to check which should be used)

 Then:
  - Make build dir if it doesn't exist. cd to build.